-Product discovery is a process of understanding your customers and their purchase intent to present products that sync with their needs.
-It’s a crucial stage in the eCommerce site design process because it helps understand customers’ exact needs and offers the products they need.
+Product discovery involves understanding your customers' purchase intent to present products that sync with their needs.
+It's a crucial stage in the ecommerce site design process because it helps understand customers' exact needs and offers the products they need.

 Think about it.
 Logically, a person with low to medium intent must be surfaced by the eCommerce store with generic and wide-ranging catalogs to help them make an informed direction of thought.
-A person with high intent to purchase a particular product type needs to be shown close variations of the product they are particularly interested in.
+On the other hand, a person with high intent to purchase a particular product type needs to be shown close variations of the product they are particularly interested in.

-Whatever the case may be, uniqueness is the key to each customer’s experience with your product discovery journey.
-The behavior of a shopper online is often touted as the key to uncovering the shopper’s intent.
+Whatever the case, uniqueness is the key to each customer's experience with your product discovery journey.
+A shopper's online behavior is often touted as the key to uncovering the shopper's intent.

-Effective product discovery aims to always display the most relevant products for each shopper at the right moment so the customer experience is enhanced and conversion rates are higher.
-Product discovery aims to provide new and more innovative ways for customers to explore and purchase your products on your eCommerce store.
+Effective product discovery aims to display the most relevant products for each shopper at the right moment so the customer experience is enhanced and conversion rates are higher.
+In addition, product discovery aims to provide new and more innovative ways for customers to explore and purchase your products on your ecommerce store.

-There are so many mediums – social media, offline retail, marketplaces, search engines, review blogs, etc. that play a pivotal role in defining a consumer’s journey.
+So many mediums – social media, offline retail, marketplaces, search engines, review blogs, etc.- play a pivotal role in defining a consumer's journey.

-Let’s look at 4 typical products – Laptop, TV, Mobile Contract and Clothes.
+Let's look at 4 typical products – Laptops, TV, Mobile, and Clothes.